When it comes to money, there are a few intense emotions most of us experience at some point that paralyse us financially.

 I’m not saying I am perfectly ascetic.
 I have plenty of crap I don’t need lying around the house and it’s a battle as I have hoarding tendencies rooted in a scarcity mindset (what if we need it someday?!)
 Mainly free stuff.
 When freebies come into my home, be they books or drinking flasks or candles or whatever, it’s really hard for me to get rid of something ‘perfectly good’.

 Signing up to invest in P2P loans with Lending Crowd was relatively straightforward.
 I did have to upload copies of my ID as part of the Lending Crowd investor application, but it was basically instant.
-There are other finance options, when choosing a loan.

 Once you’re all approved, you need to deposit some money so you can start investing in loans – $500 minimum.

 Step 1: Click the Deposit Funds option in your Lending Crowd account.
 This will bring up all the details that you need in order to do a bank transfer – moving your funds from your bank account into the Lending Crowd account, and ensuring they are applied to your individual investor account.

 Step 2: Take those details and do the bank transfer.

 Step 3: Funds are sent to Lending Crowd, and applied to your investment account.

 Then the fun part: Choosing some loans to invest in!